 - Soak the sphagnum moss in water for about an hour, then wring out the extra liquid.

-- Wrap the seeds inside the sphagnum moss, place them inside a plastic bag, and then set them in the refrigerator.
+- Wrap the seeds inside the sphagnum moss, place them inside a sealed plastic bag, and then place them in the refrigerator.
 Periodically check the moss to ensure it is still moist.

 - Keep the seeds in the refrigerator for about two months or until roots appear.

 - Keep the soil consistently moist and place the pot in an area with bright, indirect light.
-Once the seedling is several inches tall, you may wish to transplant it.
+Once the seedling is several inches tall, you can transplant it into a larger pot.

 Potting and Repotting Podocarpus Trees

-Podocarpus trees, depending on the variety, do well when kept in containers.
-This is ideal for small varieties grown in areas with cold winters, as the pot can be moved indoors and kept protected from the cold temperatures.
+Podocarpus trees, depending on the species, can be grown in containers.
+This is ideal for small varieties being grown in regions with cold winters, as the pot can be moved indoors to be protected from cold temperatures and harsh winter winds.

-Podocarpus trees cannot tolerate very cold temperatures and must be grown in zone 8 or higher.
-Therefore, when grown in areas colder than this, Podocarpus trees must be moved indoors and protected from the harsh cold.
+Podocarpus trees cannot tolerate very cold temperatures and are hardy in USDA hardiness zone 8 or higher.
+Therefore, when grown in areas colder than this, Podocarpus trees must be moved indoors for protection from cold temperatures.

 Common Problems With Podocarpus Trees

-Podocarpus trees are very hardy and are known for needing very little attention.
+Podocarpus trees are known for needing very little attention.
 They do not often present the gardener with perplexing problems, though a few common issues may arise, leading to foliage discoloration.

 Although these plants are drought resistant, brown leaves can be a sign that the tree is suffering from a lack of water.
 If this occurs, water deeply.
-Be sure not to leave the soil soggy, as this can cause other problems.
+Be sure not to make the soil too soggy, as this can cause other problems.

 Gray leaves can be a sign of overwatering, which can result in root rot and fungal diseases.
-If you notice gray leaves, cut back on watering.
-If the soil is not draining well enough, try adding sand to improve drainage.
+If you notice gray leaves, reduce watering.
+If the soil is not draining well enough, try adding finished compost or sand to the surrounding area to improve drainage.

 How big do Podocarpus trees get?

 The Podocarpus genus contains a wide array of tree and shrub sizes.
-Some, like the Podocarpus henkelii, reach up to 50 feet tall.
-Others, such as Podocarpus macrophyllus ‘Maki’ only grow up to 8 feet tall.
+Some, like the Podocarpus henkelii, reach up to 35 feet tall.
+Others, such as Podocarpus macrophyllus ‘Maki’ only grow up to eight feet tall.

 Are Podocarpus trees toxic to dogs?

 Yes.
-According to the ASPCA, Podocarpus trees are toxic to animals when ingested.
+According to the ASPCA, Podocarpus berries are toxic to animals when ingested.

 When should you prune Podocarpus trees?

 Pruning can be done year-round.
 However, it is best to avoid pruning in the fall when the first frost begins to approach.
-This may cause the plant to produce new growth that will be more easily damaged by cold weather.
+Pruning late in the season can cause the plant to produce new growth that will be more easily damaged by cold weather.